-William Dall’Acqua is Vice President, Research & Development at AstraZeneca, where he supervises a group in the Department of Antibody Discovery and Protein Engineering.
+William Dall’Acqua supervises a group in the Department of Antibody Discovery and Protein Engineering, R&D at AstraZeneca.

 His team of 29 scientists is working on the discovery of new therapeutic antibody drugs and establishing novel antibody technology platforms.
 In particular, William’s group has developed a novel and ground-breaking strategy to improve the serum half-life of human IgG.
 Such long-lasting molecules have the potential to make an impact in the field of antibody-based therapy.

 William has been studying protein structure, function and engineering for over 20 years and has co-authored over 45 papers and one book chapter in the field.
 He has also been named inventor on 16 issued patents.
-He has Bachelor and Masters’ Degrees in Biochemistry from the University of Paris, and a PhD. in Immunology from the University of Paris in conjunction with the University of Maryland.
-He also spent two and a half years as a postdoctoral fellow at Genentech’s Molecular Oncology Department, before joining MedImmune.
+He has Bachelor and Masters’ Degrees in Biochemistry from the University of Paris, and a PhD in Immunology from the University of Paris in conjunction with the University of Maryland.
+He also spent two and a half years as a postdoctoral fellow at Genentech’s Molecular Oncology Department, before joining AstraZeneca.

 Extending the half-life of antibodies

 Head, Antibody Lead Generation, Gaithersburg

-Elsevier publication co-editor, peer publication reviewer, NIH site reviewer, panelist, SAB member and speaker at multiple conferences
+Elsevier publication co-editor, peer publication reviewer, NIH site reviewer, panellist, SAB member and speaker at multiple conferences

 Enhancement of antibody-dependent cell-mediated cytotoxicity